Hereford, Hay and Brecon Railway: Now a railway

 Notwithstanding the success of the tramroad, as railway technology developed it became apparent that towns served by a railway had an economic advantage over other places that were not so served.
 In August 1854 the Leominster, Hay and Brecon Railway was promoted, but it proved impossible to raise money for the scheme and it was dropped.
 Captain Walter Devereux returned to live at Tregoyd, near Glasbury.
 He found Breconshire backward, and at a public meeting in Hay on 12 November 1857 he launched the Hereford, Hay and Brecon Railway Company.

 Devereux was keen to build a low-cost railway, but at another meeting in Brecon on 21 July 1858, those present adopted a proposed line via Bronllys terminating on the hillside north of Brecon.
 Devereux believed that his idea had been abandoned and he withdrew from the project.
-The Hereford, Hay and Brecon Railway received its Act of Incorporation on 8 August 1859; capital was to be £280,000 to build 34 miles 15 chains of railway.
+The Hereford, Hay and Brecon Railway received its act of incorporation, the Hereford, Hay and Brecon Railway Act 1859 (22 & 23 Vict. c. lxxxiv), on 8 August 1859; capital was to be £280,000 to build 34 miles 15 chains of railway.

 A contract for the construction was let to M'Cormick and Holmes for £231,000, and a provisional working arrangement made with the Oxford, Worcester and Wolverhampton Railway and the Worcester and Hereford Railway to work the line for 45 per cent of gross receipts.
 The first sod was turned by Lady Tredegar near Brecon on 10 April 1860.
 However shareholders complained that too many of the directors were from London and were too distant.
 At a half-yearly meeting in February 1861, they refused to re-elect one of the London directors and substituted a local man.
 This resulted in serious disruption by the contractor who had close ties to the director, and the disruption was such that the company replaced the contractor by Thomas Savin.